 In just 18 months, you’ll have an Expert Level Audi-Certified Technician who not only understands the mechanisms for driving our vehicles, but who is also deeply committed to the brand and, most importantly, to the success of your dealership.

 Onboarding new employees can be costly – especially when they don’t stick around.
-The AEP program helps you hire and retain certified technicians and even offers a two-year training fee suspension in return for your participation.
+The AEP program helps you hire and retain certified technicians and even helps with some of the cost of sending them to training.
 That means you can grow your community of technicians and increase your profitability at the same time.

 Dealerships who participate in the AEP program will have the full support of the brand behind them.
 We provide all training resources as well as Audi-specific service and maintenance skills.

 Reduced repair time.
 Increased customer satisfaction.
 Customized service for your dealership specifications.
 These are only a few of the benefits dealers have seen from their participation in the Audi Education Partnership program.

 $3000 after 90 days of successful student employment and registration into the LMS.

 At our participating Audi of America facilities.

 For the eight (8) weeks of training, and a tool-subsidy for students upon enrollment in the program, so there's no added cost to you.